-West Region Wildfire Council estimates they need ~\$6000 for printing and mailing a survey to a sample of 1000 potential respondents, plus approximately 200 hours staff time for a two-mailing survey (including e.g. developing the mailing lists, getting quotes, affixing stamps and assembling mailings, and opening surveys and data tracking). - Ideally, a survey should be field-tested through a series of focus groups of 8-10 people before being implemented more broadly.
+West Region Wildfire Council estimates they need ~\$6000 for printing and mailing a survey to a sample of 1000 potential respondents, plus approximately 200 hours staff time for a two-mailing survey (including e.g. developing the mailing lists, getting quotes, affixing stamps and assembling mailings, and opening surveys and data tracking).

+- Ideally, a survey should be field-tested through a series of focus groups of 8-10 people before being implemented more broadly.
 If your organization has the capacity to do these in-house, that can keep costs down, but related costs include staff time, and typically an incentive and food is provided to participants (eg \$50/person gift cards + food costs).
-I'd estimate doing 2 different focus groups as a good idea.

-estimate is \$1000-2000.
+I'd estimate doing 2 different focus groups as a good idea. - You also should have budget for data entry of responses, which a super ballpark estimate is \$1000-2000.